ms-jpq/isomorphic_copy/README.md

 ### Others

-Most applications will work out of the box. (such as lazygit, for example).
+Most CLI applications will work out of the box. (such as lazygit, for example).

 If not, check if they require some environmental variables like Vim.